selendra/selendra-wiki/docs/learn/learn-parathreads.md

 last two states with relatively minimal effort since the difference is more of an economic distinction than a technological one.

-Parathreads have the exact same benefits for connecting to {{ polkadot: Polkadot :polkadot }}
+Parathreads have the exact same benefits for connecting to {{ selendra: Selendra :selendra }}
-{{ kusama: Kusama :kusama }} that a full parachain has.
-Namely, it is able to send messages to other para-objects through [XCMP](learn-xcm.md###XCMP) and it is secured under the full economic security of {{ polkadot: Polkadot's :polkadot }} {{ kusama: Kusama's :kusama }} validator set.
+that a full parachain has.
+Namely, it is able to send messages to other para-objects through [XCMP](learn-xcm.md###XCMP) and it is secured under the full economic security of {{ selendra: Selendra's :selendra }} validator set.

 The difference between parachains and parathreads is economic.
 Parachains must be registered through a normal means of {{ selendra: Selendra :selendra }}, i.e. governance